 On July 11 2025 10,000 Flowers Bloom- On Women Artists and the Sources of Self-Regard participating artists’ Veronica Dorsett, Gio Swaby and Preetika Rajgariah (moderated by Artspeak Director/curator Nya Lewis) gathered to reflect on lineages of Black and Brown women working in textile and assemblage and the state of their own practices’ as artists who engage in material storytelling that confronts histories of colonialism, gendered labor, diaspora, and intergenerational wisdom, emerging from contexts of care, survival, and communal resilience.
 Their practices are not only aesthetic but insurgent, foregrounding the body, memory, and inherited knowledge as central to cultural and political expression, constituting a powerful and enduring force within global cultural production.
 In their hands, fabric, thread, and found materials become instruments of both healing and critique, archival tools through which suppressed histories are unearthed, and visions of self and collective are articulated.
 The featured text includes excerpts from the recorded interview.

-Free download- Click “digital texts” to read!
+Free download- Click “Post-Script” to read!

 Upcoming Programs